CraftTogetherMC/TC-Portals/README.md

 | ![](https://i.imgur.com/ybuisvC.png) | **Directional Portal** *(Entrance)*<br/><br/>This sign represents a portal entrance.<br/>A portal of this type requires a `portal-out`-sign that has the same channel name.<br/>Any number of `portal-in`-signs can be created for one channel. |
 | ![](https://i.imgur.com/3UlGw1q.png) | **Directional Portal** *(Exit)*<br/><br/>This sign represents a portal exit.<br/>Signs of this type can only exist once per channel name.                                                                                                       |

+### Flags
+There are some flags you can use on the fourth line of each portal-sign to control whether itens and mobs are transported.
+- `!mobs` mobs are killed
+- `!items` items are killed
+- `-mobs` mobs are ejected
+- `-items` items are dropped

+## Pathfinding across servers
+With a little extra work, it is possible to reach destinations on another server.

+For example, if you want to drive from server1 to a destination on server2,
+you need a destination on server1 that leads to the portal, which leads to server2.
+Let's call it server2 as well.

+Now you create a [route](https://wiki.traincarts.net/p/TrainCarts/PathFinding#Route_Manager) for the train, which first contains server1
+and then the destination you want to reach.

+Thats it!

+If you use [TC-Destinations](https://github.com/CraftTogetherMC/TC-Destinations) to manage your destinations, it will do the routing part for you.

 ### Libraries used
 - [CTCommons](https://github.com/CraftTogetherMC/CTCommons) (CraftTogether's plugin library)
 - [BKCommonLib](https://github.com/bergerhealer) (Extensive plugin library)